-In the year 2017, the Hemis Festival will be celebrated on 3rd and 4th July.
+This year, the Hemis Festival will be celebrated on 23rd June and 24th June.
 Around 500 Lamas play host to this festival.
 The purpose of this festival is to celebrate the victory of good over evil and seek blessings of Guru Padmasambhava for spiritual and health well-being.
 It is a perfect example of the local Ladakhi culture.

 The festival commences with the head Lama bringing the two storey high ‘Thangka’ of Guru Padmasambhava – a sacred painting embedded with precious pearls and semi-precious jewels on pristine silk cloth – into the courtyard “Hemis Gompa” for everyone to seek divine blessings.

 The Lamas of the monastery perform the Cham dance – wear bright masks and dance to the beats and music of drums and cymbals portraying guardian divinities of the Dugpa order and acting out feats performed by Guru Padmasambhava.